IuliiaKonovalova/e-commerce/README.md

 `./stripe listen --forward-to localhost:8000/payment/webhook/`

-26. Remember to set app stripe data in heroku configs:
+26. Remember to set app stripe data in Heroku configs:

   - Create a webhook in the stripe dashboard and set the hosted endpoint.